ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Related Literature

-\citet{Acemoglu_JEL02} notes that skill-biased technological change is a threat to identification of capital\textendash skill complementarity when using time-series data from a single country.
-From a microeconomic perspective, \citet*{Akerman_Gaarder_Mogstad_QJE15} estimate the impact of broadband internet on firms' output and workers' wages using the geographical variation in its availability during the 2000s in Norway, and provide firm- and worker-level evidence on the complementarity between broadband internet and skills.
-From an international perspective, \citet*{Duffy_Papageorgiou_PerezSebastian_RESTAT04} estimate a three-factor production function with one type of capital and two types of labor using cross-country panel data from the Penn World Tables 5.6, and partially confirm the capital\textendash skill complementarity hypothesis.
-However, the data used in their study do not contain information on wages. \citet{Karabarbounis_Neiman_QJE14} estimate the elasticity of substitution between capital and labor using cross-country panel data from multiple sources on the labor share of income and the relative price of investment to consumption goods, and find that a half of the global decline in the labor share of income between the years 1975 and 2012 is attributable to a fall in the relative price of investment.
-Although a three-factor production function with one type of capital and two types of labor is used to confirm the robustness of the main result, only one of the two substitution parameters needs to be estimated for that purpose.
-Therefore, the question remains as to the extent to which changes in the skill premium are attributable to the capital\textendash skill complementarity effect in advanced countries.
+\citet{Acemoglu_JEL02} notes that skill-biased technological change is a threat to the identification of capital\textendash skill complementarity when using time-series data from a single country.\footnote{See also \citet*{Diamond_McFadden_Rodriguez_CEA78} for identification issues.} \citet*{Duffy_Papageorgiou_PerezSebastian_RESTAT04} estimate a three-factor production function with one type of capital and two types of labor using cross-country panel data from the Penn World Tables 5.6, and partially confirm the capital\textendash skill complementarity hypothesis.
+However, the data used in their study do not contain information on wages. \citet{Karabarbounis_Neiman_QJE14} estimate the elasticity of substitution between capital and labor using cross-country panel data from multiple sources on the labor share of income and the relative price of investment to consumption goods, and demonstrate that about half of the global decline in the labor share of income between the years 1975 and 2012 is attributable to a fall in the relative price of investment.